 Link Preview

-A link is styled text that leads somewhere else, either within an experience or to a different app or site.
+A link is interactive text that lets people navigate somewhere else, either within an experience or to a different app or site.

-Don't use links for triggering actions, try a transparent button instead.
+Don't use links for triggering actions other than navigation.
+To create a secondary action with low visual emphasis, try a transparent or subtle button instead.

 Types